jingyushi/jingyushi.github.io/_pages/about.md

 ---

+I am an incoming Research Scientist at Meta Reality Labs with the XR Codec Interaction and Avatar (XRCIA) Action Decoder team, starting from August 2025.

-I am a Ph.D. candidate (5-th year) in Electrical and Computer Engineering from [Purdue University](http://www.purdue.edu), under the supervision of [Prof. Karthik Ramani](https://engineering.purdue.edu/~ramani/wordpress/).
+Currently, I am a Ph.D. candidate (5-th year) in Electrical and Computer Engineering from [Purdue University](http://www.purdue.edu), under the supervision of [Prof. Karthik Ramani](https://engineering.purdue.edu/~ramani/wordpress/).
 I obtained my M.S. degree in ECE in [Georgia Institute of Technology](http://www.gatech.edu), working with [Prof. Patricio Vela](https://ece.gatech.edu/directory/patricio-antonio-vela).
 Prior to that, I studied Instrument Science and Technology in [Beihang University](https://ev.buaa.edu.cn/index.htm) and became a B.Eng.

 My research interests lie in the intersection of Artificial Intelligence (AI) and Human-Computer-Interaction (HCI).
 Specifically, I study applied machine learning/deep learning algorithms and their applications across various platforms including Augmented Reality (AR), Mixed Reality (MR), Robots, etc. I enjoy building interactive systems that utilize the state-of-the-art AI algorithms, as much as I enjoy designing user-friendly interactions to deploy the AI in real world applications.
 Currently, I am studying the deployment and interaction design of generative AI in AR applications.